Do you ever wake up on the weekend and wish you could have a tasty meal to start the day, but without putting in a ton of work?

 I can’t think of anything easier to prepare for a weekend morning meal or brunch than a breakfast bake recipe.

-I know that a lot of morning bake recipes out there start with an egg base, but this one is different because it has a bread base.
+I know that a lot of morning bake recipes out there start with an egg base, like our chile relleno breakfast casserole. but this one is different because it has a bread base.
 Don’t get me wrong, you still get the egg element in here.
 But the bread serves a starring role.

 Despite filling the base of the pan with just bread and veggies, the casserole is incredibly moist, thanks to the savory chicken stock and all that cheese.